 - Save the Date Cards and Monthly Planners

 - The Dress, Wedding Attire, and Rings

 - Tips To Save Time

-Short Engagement Wedding Checklist
+Wedding Checklist Printable

-Keeping this sheet in your binder will make consolidating costs after your wedding a breeze.
+When planning a wedding, the most important task on your list is to set your budget.
+Keep both an overall budget sheet of your wedding and an itemized list where you write your budget, the estimate given by vendors and the actual cost.
+A smart way of keeping track of sensitive financial information is with personal journals or notebooks that you can keep safe and secure.
 Having an itemized list with a budget and actual costs can also help you visualize where you can adjust your budget and allocate funds elsewhere.
 For example, if you budgeted $2,000 for food but your vendor is giving you a final price of $1,500, you now have some extra cash to spend on something else.

+Once you have your wedding celebration decor ideas, you can begin to create a guest list.
 Before you start your guest list, set a limit with your partner and stick to it.
 Keep in mind that the more guests you invite, the more you’ll have to pay.
 More guests usually stretch out your timeline as well––you’ll have to spend more hours on the menu, seating chart and potential travel arrangements.

 Once you decide on a number, start listing the guests you can’t possibly envision your wedding without.
 As much as we all love to please everyone, keep in mind that this is a celebration of two.
 It’s okay to invite only those that will make your day special.